glucee/Multilateration/README.md

 ### The task

-Given the implementation in Python folder in Python 3.6, replicate this sample script in C++ in CPP folder, implementing the optimization algorithm that lies at the core of this script (The Nelder-Mead simplex algorithm) from scratch.
+* **Subtask 1**: given the implementation in Python folder in Python 3.6, replicate this sample script in C++ in CPP folder, implementing the optimization algorithm that lies at the core of this script (The Nelder-Mead simplex algorithm in out sample Python code, but any of the algorithm's supported by Scipy are ok) from scratch.
 The CPP files should work in an embedded system such as Arduino.

+* **Substask** 2: Given the predicted coordinates of the source, implement a Spherical Clipping algorithm that evaluates if the coordinates lie inside a sphere of radius R, and if it is outside, finds the closest point of the sphere to that point, to avoid having predictions outside the target spherical area.

 ### Evaluation